OpenVera docs

 • External recommendations are input, not orders.

-/scout and /research fetch external pages and wrap them in <!-- UNTRUSTED EXTERNAL CONTENT --> delimiters before the model reads them.
+Content fetched by /scout and /research scripts is wrapped in <!-- UNTRUSTED EXTERNAL CONTENT --> delimiters before the model reads it; results from other search tools are treated as untrusted data by skill instruction.
 If you see prompt injection succeed, that’s a bug.
 See Security for how to report.

 Skills Reference

-Twelve commands, one slash each.
-Costs are typical USD per invocation; paid skills route through OpenRouter, free skills use Claude directly (your existing Claude Code subscription).
+Fourteen commands, one slash each.
+Costs are typical USD per invocation; paid skills spend on OpenRouter model calls, free skills run through your existing Claude Code subscription.

 Cost: Free.
-Takes a vague idea and turns it into something buildable.
+Bounded interview shapes a vague idea into a buildable spec.
+Mid-flow scout + ASCII wireframe.
 Asks three short questions, drafts a scope, hands off to /build new when you’re ready.
 Use this when you’re not sure what the V0 should be.

 /scout <question>